ganeshabansa/AllMight/README.md

 # AllMight
+/This site is under construction
-Thinking of starting new IT Giant....
-HaHa.
+Thinking of starting new IT Giant...
+(Lol)